CONDITIONAL LOGIC BASICS

 A student is enrolled.
 What can we conclude?

-AThey have paid tuition.
+AThey must pay tuition.

 BWe cannot conclude anything.